 Tackling Anti-Social Behaviour in Poole

-Anti-social behaviour is any act that causes alarm, intimidation, distress or harassment to someone outside of the immediate family or household, and is defined in the Crime and Disorder Act 1998.
+Anti-social behaviour (ASB) is any act that causes alarm, intimidation, distress or harassment to someone outside of the perpetrator’s immediate family or household, and is defined in the Crime and Disorder Act 1998.

 It includes acts such as:

-The Council’s Community Services Team does not operate a 24 hour responsive service for anti-social behaviour.
+The council’s Safer Communities Team does not operate a 24 hour responsive service for anti-social behaviour.